Mkhuseli23/MkhuseliMditshwa/README.md

 ## About Me

 Hi!
-I'm **[Your Name]**, a software developer with experience in web and mobile applications.
+I'm **Mkhuseli Mditshwa**, a software developer with experience in web and mobile applications.
 I'm passionate about building creative, user-friendly solutions, and always eager to learn new technologies.

 Here are a few key skills I have:
 - **Programming Languages**: JavaScript, Python, PHP, Node.js, ASP.NET